 The TB9100 PA is a modular design with the circuitry divided among separate boards which are assembled in different configurations in different models.
 Interconnect boards are used in certain models to connect boards that are physically separated on the heatsink.
-The 5, 50 and 100 W PAs are available for operation on 28VDC, while the 5 and 50 W PAs are also available for operation on 12VDC.
-Figure 8.12 on page 111 shows the configurations of a 100W 28V PA and a 50W 12V PA, along with the main inputs and outputs for power, RF and control signals.
+The 5, 50 and 100 W PAs are available for operation on 28 VDC, while the 5 and 50 W PAs are also available for operation on 12 VDC.
+Figure 8.4 on page 107 shows the configurations of a 100 W 28 V PA and a 50 W 12 V PA, along with the main inputs and outputs for power, RF and control signals.
+PAs can only be installed in position 3 or position 5 of the subrack.
+Refer to "Configuring the Subrack Interconnect Board" on page 94 for more information.
 RF Circuitry The RF output from the reciter is fed first to the 6W driver board.
 In the 100W model the output from the 6W driver board is fed into a -3 dB hybrid coupler on a separate splitter board and then to two 60W final boards in quadrature.
 The outputs from these two boards are then combined by another -3 dB hybrid coupler on a separate combiner board before being fed to the low-pass filter (LPF)/directional coupler board.
 In the 50 W model, the output from the 6 W driver board is fed to one 60 W final board and then to the LPF/directional coupler board.
-In the 5 W model, the output from the 6 W driver board is fed directly to the LPF/directional coupler board.
+In the 5 W model, the output from the 6W driver board is fed directly to the LPF/directional coupler board.
 Control Circuitry The microprocessor located on the control board monitors and controls the operation of the PA.
 There are no manual adjustments in the PA because all the calibration voltages and currents required to control and protect the PA are monitored by the microprocessor.
 The software also automatically detects the PA configuration and controls the PA accordingly.
 If any of the monitored conditions exceeds its normal range of values, the microprocessor will generate an alarm and reduce the output power to a preset level (foldback).
 If the measured values do not return within the normal range after foldback, the PA will be shut down.
 The alarms and diagnostic functions are accessed through I 2 C bus messages on the system control bus via the reciter, control panel and CSS.
 Some measurements are logged by the microprocessor and this information can also be accessed through the system control bus.
 The operation of the cooling fan mounted on the front panel is determined by the temperature limits set in the PA software.
 Power Supply The 100 W PA operates off a 28 VDC external power supply only, while the 5 and 50 W PAs can operate off a 28 VDC or 12 VDC external power supply, depending on the model.
-The 12 V PAs are fitted with an internal boost regulator board (refer to "Boost Regulator" below).
+The 12V PAs are fitted with an internal boost regulator board (refer to "Boost Regulator" below).